deeweinacht/ITAssetManagementSystem-Software-Python/README.md

-# ITAssetManagement-WebScraping-Python
+# ITAssetManagement-Software-Python

-**This GUI application interacts with a MySQL database to provide management of IT assets**
+**This GUI-based software application interacts with a MySQL database to provide management of IT assets.**

     Copyright (C) 2023  Dee Weinacht